endurantgames/cosmiclegends/src/classes/inventor.md

 At the start of Volume 2, choose an ability from this list or the Volume 1 list.

 ::::::::::: ability-list ::::::::::::
-Auspicious Alliteration

-:   Everyone enjoys euphonious enunciation!
-When you roll a Power Stunt
-    or Power Combo to add to the Teamwork Pool, add 1 to the dice pool for each Power Word whose first letter matches the first letter of another Word in the Stunt or Combo.

 Puissant Polymath

 :   Your education covered a wide range of topics.
 Gain a number of
-    skills equal to the current Volume.
+    skills equal to the Volume.
 Add an additional skill at the start of each later Volume.

+Weaponsmith

+:   You've created a number of weapons with a wide variety of effects.
+:   At the start of each Storyline, pick a number of Power Words
+    from the Dynamo or Shaper Personal Power Words lists equal to the Volume.
+    You can use each Power Word as a Core Power Word once during the current Storyline without paying any Might.

 :::::::::::::::::::::::::::::::::::::

 ### Volume 3 Abilities

-At the start of Volume 3, choose an ability from this list, the Volume 1 list, or the Volume 2 list.
+At the start of Volume 3, choose an ability from this list or any previous list.

 ::::::::::: ability-list ::::::::::::
-TBD

-:   To Be Determined
+Absorption Field

+:   Your defenses include an inertia-dampening force field
+    that block harm to you.
+Instead of losing Health, you can lose an equal amount of Might.

 TBD